elastic/elasticsearch-rs/README.md

 cargo run -p api_generator
 ```

-from the repository root directory.
+from the repository root directory, and follow the prompts.
 The minimum REST API spec version compatible with the
 generator is `v7.4.0`.

+The api_generator makes heavy use of the [`syn`](https://docs.rs/syn/1.0.5/syn/) and [`quote`](https://docs.rs/quote/1.0.2/quote/) crates to generate Rust code from the REST API specs.
+The `quote!` macro is particularly useful as it accepts Rust code that can include placeholder tokens (prefixed with `#`)
+that will be interpolated during expansion.
+Unlike procedural macros, the token stream returned by the `quote!` macro
+can be `to_string()`'ed and written to disk, and this is used to create much of the client scaffolding.

 ### elasticsearch

-The client package crate
+The client package crate.
+The client exposes all Elasticsearch APIs as an associated function, either on

-## Design principles

-1. Generate as much of the client as feasible from the REST API specs

-    The REST API specs contain information about
-    - the URL parts e.g. `{index}/{type}/_search` and variants
-    - accepted HTTP methods e.g. `GET`, `POST`
-    - the URL query string parameters
-    - whether the API accepts a body

-2. Prefer generation methods that produce ASTs and token streams over strings.
-The [`quote`](https://docs.rs/quote/1.0.2/quote/) and [`syn`](https://docs.rs/syn/1.0.5/syn/) crates can help

-3. Get it working, then refine/refactor

-    - Start simple and iterate
-    - Design of the API is conducive to ease of use
-    - synchronous functions first, asynchronous later
-    - Control API invariants through arguments on API function

-      e.g. `client.delete_script("script_id".into()).send()?;`

-      An id must always be provided for a script, so the `delete_script()` function must accept
-      it as a value.

-### Usage
+the root client, `Elasticsearch`, or on one of the _namespaced clients_, such as `Cat`.
+The _namespaced clients_
+are based on the grouping of APIs within the [Elasticsearch](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec) and [X-Pack](https://github.com/elastic/elasticsearch/tree/master/x-pack/plugin/src/test/resources/rest-api-spec/api) REST API specs from which much of the client is generated.

 The general usage of the client is envisioned as